jsonfm/jsonfm/README.md

 <h1 align="center">Hi 👋, I'm Jason</h1>
 <h3 align="center">A passionate web developer and data scientist from Ecuador 🇪🇨</h3>
 <p>
-I enjoy solving problems, fixing bugs, finding interesting information between the data.
-I'm a fervient devotee of tech and I believe programming should be one of the basics skills of every person on our societies.
-I have worked on differents projects related with web development, IoT and AI.
-I have passed by private and public sector of my country.
-I'm a curious person, I love knowledge.
-And also I'm intersted on in entrepreneurship. 🔥
+I like to solve problems, fix bugs and find interesting information among data.
+I am a fervent devotee of technology and I believe that programming should be one of the basic skills of every person in our societies.
+I have worked on different projects related to web development, IoT and AI.
+I have gone through the public and private sector in my country.
+I am a curious person, I love knowledge.
+And I am also interested in entrepreneurship. 🔥
 </p>

 <h3 align="left">Follow me:</h3>